svafaeva93/Tableau_/README.md

 <img width="1005" alt="Screenshot 2023-06-29 at 9 35 49 PM" src="https://github.com/svafaeva93/Tableau_/assets/124627601/a7df1419-8966-4c8d-8b66-c86f3e0c2f42">

-## Station Information
+## Station Information with Analysis

 * Provides information on cumulative number of start and end stations, the total bikes used and the total trip duration of bike rides.
-There is also an alaysis of popular stations to start and end a journey.
+There is also an analysis of popular stations to start and end a journey.
 Furthermore, one can see the distance traveled by different bikes in the station.

 <img width="1007" alt="Screenshot 2023-06-29 at 9 37 33 PM" src="https://github.com/svafaeva93/Tableau_/assets/124627601/686025bf-e541-4a18-9408-d567389743e5">

+* Based on the gathered data, there seems to be more end stations compared to start stations.
+* The bubble chart shows the top ten start and end stations.
+It can be seen that South Waterfront Walkway - Sinatra Dr & 1 St to South Waterfront Walkway - Sinatra Dr & 1 St 0 are the most frequent stations for starting and ending trips, with a total of 1, 128 trips.
+* The line chart of 'Average Distance Traveled' shows a steady rise in distance traveled progressing into May and June.
+This could be due to the warmer season in this time of year and lack of snowy conditions which would significantly lower the length of bike trips.
+* The total distance traveled by classic bikes far exceeds the other two bike types.

 ## Trip Information